The University’s Highest Honor

 - The Reverend Walter Brueggemann ’55, widely known as the foremost Christian scholar of the Hebrew Bible

-Recipients are selected by the College’s Board of Trustees or its Executive Committee.
+Recipients are selected by the University’s Board of Trustees or its Executive Committee.